Skip to content

 Financial wellbeing in financial services

 Almost half (47%) of UK adults say they don’t feel confident making decisions about financial products and services.
-Financial service providers like banks, fintechs, pensions providers and credit unions can make commercial gains by building their customers’ financial wellbeing.
+Financial service providers like banks, fintechs, pensions providers and credit unions, this can be both a challenge and an opportunity to build lasting relationships with their customers.

 • What is financial wellbeing?

-• How MaPS can help you support customer financial wellbeing
+• How MaPS can help you support your customers

 • How MaPS can help improve employee financial wellbeing